 Planning is the most important step of the process.
 Before you begin, create a comprehensive plan.

 Think about building a house – before you start, you know exactly where you will end up.
 You don’t build a room, wait a few years and then add another.
-Treat hardscaping the same.
+Treat hardscaping projects the same.
 Consider the entire scope of your project.
 It’s ok to build it over time, but what you don’t want is to spend money building a patio, then decide to add a koi pond, or outdoor kitchen and realizing the patio is in the way.

 2. Consider Drainage